-Rudy Ricci walked out of a cemetery as a zombie in the 1968 horror film "Night of the Living Dead."
+Rudy Ricci was a Ghoul in the 1968horror film "Night of the Living Dead."

 "Rudy just loved life and he never let anything defeat him," she said.
 "I never saw anybody with such an outlook on life."

 Rudy was a talented actor, writer,producer and director.
 He got his start as an actor while attending the University of Pittsburgh in the early 1960s, where he starred in the Pitt Players stage production of "The Hairy Ape" for which he received rave reviews.

 As a Pitt student, Mr. Ricci'swriting blossomed, earning him awards from the Atlantic Monthly for his poetry and short stories.